-Selection is based on a point system used to rank applicants.
-Points are gained from the prerequisite courses (historically, above a 3.5 GPA), work and educational experience and interview.
+Selection is based on a point system.
+Points are gained from the prerequisite courses, work and educational experience, and interview.

-Dental Hygiene student must possess skills essential to performing dental hygiene functions as outlined in the Dental Hygiene application information (including but not limited to: abilities of visual acuity, speaking, motor skills, adaptive ability).
+Dental Hygiene students must possess skills essential to performing dental hygiene functions as outlined in the Dental Hygiene application information (including but not limited to: abilities of visual acuity, speaking, motor skills, adaptive ability).

 The selection process is reviewed each year.

 The following prerequisite course requirements have been established for the upcoming application periods for Fall 2023:

 Course numbers listed in the prerequisite checklist are course numbers offered at Shoreline Community College.
-Courses from other college which appear to be equivalent may be accepted with approval.
+Courses from other colleges which appear to be equivalent may be accepted with approval.

-For those students taking the prerequisite courses at another university located within Washington State, use the Dental Hygiene Course Equivalency Chart.
-The courses on this chart will substitute for the Shoreline Community College prerequisite courses.
+For those students taking the prerequisite courses at another university or college located within Washington State, use the Dental Hygiene Course Equivalency Guide.
+The courses on this guide will substitute for the Shoreline Community College prerequisite courses.

 Results of evaluation of your courses for transfer will be sent to you via email within one week, but may take longer.
 Please plan accordingly.

-Applicants must receive a minimum of a 2.5 in each prerequisite course (Pass/Fail or Credit/No Credit grades are not acceptable).
+Applicants must receive a minimum grade of a 2.5 in each prerequisite course (Pass/Fail or Credit/No Credit grades will not be accepted).
 All prerequisite courses must be completed prior to entry into the Dental Hygiene program.

 - If you are new to Shoreline Community College, your first step is to apply to the

-college to receive a student ID number (SID) and PIN number.
+College to receive a student ID number (SID) and PIN number using our online application

-- As a final step, submit (through mail) the following additional materials by the application deadline (incomplete files will not
+- As a final step, submit (through mail) the following additional materials by the application deadline (incomplete files will not be processed):

-PLEASE NOTE: Upon acceptance, you will be receive notification to submit the required documents:
+Please Note: Upon acceptance, you will receive notification and asked to submit the following required documents: